nikhilg37/MasalaTulips/README.md

 - **Pages**: PascalCase with descriptive names
 - **Data**: camelCase (e.g., `recipes.ts`)

+### CSS Organization
+- **Centralized Flat Structure**: All CSS files are located in `src/styles/` and imported into their respective components/pages.
+No CSS files are colocated with components or pages.

 ### State Management
 - **Local State**: useState for component-specific state
 - **Form State**: Controlled components with validation